First-Time Buyer's Guide to Better Credit

 Choosing a lender isn't the first step in becoming a homeowner.
 The quality of your wallet starts the home buying process.
 To realize your goal of owning a home, considering your credit score is a must along with the type of loan for which you'll qualify in Delray Beach.

 The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
 Even though more people these days are experiencing job loss and delinquent credit cards, FICO scores aren't necessarily adjusted "on a curve."
 A low score is just that and often means you can't get a decent interest rate.
 Some of the factors in summing up your FICO score are:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 - Credit Inquiries — Do you have too many open accounts?

-- Payment History — How many months do you make late payments?
+- Payment History — How many late payments have you made?

-Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.